Brownian limits, local limits and variance asymptotics for convex hulls in the ball: Exact distributional results for scaling limits

 \section{Exact distributional results for scaling limits}

-\allco This section is restricted to dimension $d = 2$ and to the homogeneous Poisson point process in the unit-disk.
-Here we provide explicit formulae for the fidis of the processes $\hat{s}_{\lambda}$ and $\hat{r}_{\lambda}$ and give their explicit asymptotics, confirming a posteriori the existence of the limiting parabolic growth and hull processes of Section \ref{g+hullprocess}.
-Second-order results for the point process of extremal points are deduced in the appendix.
+This section is restricted to dimension $d = 2$ and to the homogeneous Poisson point process in the unit-disk.
+Here we provide explicit formulae for the fidis of the processes $\hat{s}_{\lambda}$ and $\hat{r}_{\lambda}$ and give their explicit asymptotics, confirming a posteriori the existence of the limiting parabolic growth and hull processes of Section~\ref{g+hullprocess}.